Profile decomposition in Sobolev spaces and decomposition of integral functionals I: inhomogeneous case: Introduction

 \subsection{Reviews of known results}

 \paragraph{Prologue} Profile decomposition is a method of asymptotic analysis especially of sequences in function spaces such as Lebesgue spaces, Sobolev spaces, Besov spaces, Triebel-Lizorkin spaces and so on, where bounded sequences may have defect of compactness, i.e., bounded sequences do not necessarily have strongly convergent subsequences.
-In this paper, we revisit profile decomposition in specific Banach spaces, that is, Hilbert spaces and inhomogeneous Sobolev spaces.
+In this paper, we revisit profile decomposition in specific Banach spaces, i.e., Hilbert spaces and inhomogeneous Sobolev spaces.

-Compactness plays a crucial role, e.g., in studying convergence of approximate solutions to PDEs or convergence of minimizing sequences for energy functionals in variational problems.
-Hence the defect of compactness of function sequences is a critical problem of great importance, and thus many researchers have been studying analysis of function sequences with no compactness.
-Profile decomposition is a generic method of analyzing such sequences, and even enables us to know what prevents sequences from converging strongly.
+Compactness plays a crucial role, e.g., in studying convergence of approximate solutions to PDEs and convergence of minimizing sequences for energy functionals in variational problems.
+Hence the defect of compactness of functional sequences is a critical problem of great importance.
+Profile decomposition is a generic method of analyzing such sequences, revealing what prevents sequences from converging strongly.